How to Become an Infusion Nurse

 4. Pursue Infusion Nurse Certification

 Consider obtaining IV therapy certification through organizations like the Infusion Nurses Certification Corporation (INCC) by passing the Certified Registered Nurse Infusion (CRNI) exam.
-Then, you can polish up your infusion nurse resume and start applying to jobs.
+Additionally, if you work in an outpatient clinic, you could obtain an Ambulatory Care Nursing Certification (AMB-BC).

 Where Can an IV Nurse Work?

-These professionals have a wide range of work settings to choose from.
-They can be found in hospitals, outpatient clinics, patients’ homes, specialty clinics, nursing homes, and long-term care facilities.
+Not sure where to send your infusion nurse resume?
+Good news: You have a wide range of work settings to choose from.
+IV nurses can be found in hospitals, outpatient clinics, patients’ homes, specialty clinics, nursing homes, and long-term care facilities.

 For example, an oncology infusion nurse at the cancer center compassionately cares for patients receiving chemotherapy, providing both medical expertise and emotional support during their treatments.
 On the other hand, a home infusion nurse visits a patient in their own home to provide hydration and vitamin treatments.